harrisonkong/HKUIButton/README.md

 This is useful for labels that change size (e.g. device rotation) or for catering to screen sizes of different devices (e.g., iPhone vs. iPad)

 ### Border Customization
-It also let users customize the border width, color and alpha value for both normal and highlighted states.
+It also let users customize the border width, color and alpha value for both normal, highlighted and disabled states.

 <img src="./docs/cloudline.png" alt="---line---">